How to build credit in the U.S. as a new immigrant

 How newcomers to the U.S. can build credit

-Building credit can help you build a better future.
+Building credit can be part of setting yourself up for financial success.
 But it takes time, effort and responsible use.
-Here are four steps that might help you establish credit as a U.S. immigrant.
+Here are five steps that might help you establish and build credit as a U.S. immigrant:

 1. Apply for a Social Security number, if possible

-Credit card issuers and banks often ask for your SSN to verify your identity before approving you for a credit card or loan.
-But depending on your immigration status, you might not be eligible for an SSN.
+Credit card issuers and banks often ask for your SSN to verify your identity before approving you for a bank account, credit card or loan.
+Depending on your immigration status, you might be eligible to apply for an SSN.

-With a secured credit card like Capital One Platinum Secured or Quicksilver Secured, you deposit a certain amount of money to establish a credit limit.
-The card issuer holds the deposit, which is typically refundable.
-Sometimes secured card credit limits are the same amount as the security deposit.
+Sometimes, secured card credit limits are the same amount as the security deposit.
 So a $200 deposit might translate into a $200 credit limit.
-But some cards might provide a credit limit that’s higher than the amount of the security deposit.
-With the Platinum Secured card, an initial security deposit of $49, $99 or $200 can open an account with a credit line of $200.
+But that’s not always the case.
+With the Capital One Platinum Secured card, an initial security deposit of $49, $99 or $200 can open an account with a credit line of at least $200.
 Platinum Secured also lets cardholders raise their credit limit by depositing more than the minimum.

-The Platinum Mastercard is a traditional, unsecured credit card designed for people with fair or average credit scores.
-It has a $0 annual fee.
+There are also unsecured cards for people with fair or average credit scores, like the Capital One Platinum card.
+It has a $0 annual fee, and in as little as six months, you’ll automatically be considered for a credit limit increase.
 View important rates and disclosures.
-And in as little as six months, you’ll automatically be considered for a credit limit increase.

 Take control of your credit